Problem

 4. Optimise Assets

-Ensure that any custom JavaScript you provide is minified and compressed. docmd handles the minification of its core assets, but you are responsible for the optimisation of any files you add to your static/ directory.
+Ensure any custom JavaScript you provide is minified and compressed. docmd handles the minification of its core assets, but you are responsible for optimising any files you add to your static/ directory.

 Trade-offs

-Building complex interactive features with Vanilla JavaScript can require more manual effort than using a declarative framework.
-However, for documentation—where 95% of the content is static text and images—the performance gains of a zero-framework approach far outweigh the developer convenience of a heavy framework.
+Building complex interactive features with Vanilla JavaScript requires more manual effort than using a declarative framework.
+However, for documentation - where 95% of the content is static text and images - the performance gains of a zero-framework approach far outweigh the convenience of a heavy framework.